Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Introduction

 Motivated by the need for interpretable and flexible equation discovery, we propose the \textit{Latent Grammar Flow} (LGF) for the discovery of both explicit and implicit ODEs.
 LGF embeds the symbolic structure of an equation, represented by a sequence of rules, into a discrete latent space and employs flow-based models together with a decoder to guide sampling within this space.
 ODEs, like more complex mathematical expressions, are represented symbolically as discrete structures, where transitions between variables and functions (e.g., $\sin$, $\exp$) follow combinatorial rules.
 Furthermore, expressions must satisfy strict syntactic constraints (e.g. balanced parentheses).
 Grammars provide a natural way to enforce such structure while offering a concise and compact representation as sequences of rules.

 Existing grammar-based methods, such as ProGED~\cite{omejc_probabilistic_2024,brence_probabilistic_2021} or GODE~\cite{yu_grammar-based_2025}, either rely on Monte-Carlo sampling or a low-dimensional embedding into a continuous latent space.
 The former can be computationally expensive due to a possibly large search space, while the latter relaxes the discrete nature of the problem, often leading to poorly defined latent representations and increased rejection sampling.
 In contrast, LGF adopts a discrete dimensionality reduction method and a generative approach with latent flow models, conditioned on domain knowledge.
 We incorporate knowledge in two ways.
 First, grammars encode the admissible syntax and structure of mathematical expressions, allowing for nested representations without requiring predefined basis functions (as in dictionary-based methods) or learning syntax from data (as in transformer-based approaches).
 In this sense, the grammar can be viewed as a structured dimensionality reduction method.
 Second, flow-based models learn a mapping between a simple and a complex target distribution.
-This allows us to condition the flow model on domain-specific aspects, such as system order or stability, thereby guiding sampling towards high-probability regions of the search space.

-Our key contributions of LGF can therefore be summarised as: \begin{itemize} \item We propose the grammar quantisation autoencoder (GQAE), embedding a rule-based realisation into a discrete latent space. \item We restructure the latent space according to a behavioural distance, capturing not only the structure of equations but also their semantic behaviour. \item We incorporate domain knowledge by enforcing conditions on the order and stability of ODEs and training predictors. \item We apply a guided sampling strategy in the discrete latent space by coupling discrete flow models with the trained predictors.
+This allows us to condition the flow model on domain-specific aspects, such as system order or stability, thereby guiding sampling towards high-probability regions of the search space. \\ \\ \\ Our key contributions of LGF can therefore be summarised as: \begin{itemize} \item We propose the Grammar Quantisation Autoencoder (GQAE), embedding a rule-based realisation into a discrete latent space. \item We restructure the latent space according to a behavioural distance, capturing not only the structure of equations but also their semantic behaviour. \item We incorporate domain knowledge through conditional predictors on the order and stability of ODEs. \item We apply a guided sampling strategy in the discrete latent space by coupling discrete flow models with the trained predictors.

 \end{itemize}